 Do Xa, Eagle 800, Snoul

-Besides the three large scale battles at divisional and corps levels, General Hieu had also performed three significant major ones at regimental level: Do Xa in 1964, Eagle 800 in 1967 and Snoul in 1971.
+Besides the three large scale battles at divisional and corps levels, General Hieu had also performed three significant major ones at the regimental level: Do Xa in 1964, Eagle 800 in 1967, and Snoul in 1971.